richpl/PyBasic/README.md

 ## Introduction

-*This project is still a work in progress and under active development*

 A simple interactive BASIC interpreter written in Python 3.
 It is based heavily on material in the excellent book *Writing Interpreters and Compilers for the Raspberry Pi Using Python* by Anthony J. Dos Reis.
 However, I have had to adapt the Python interpreter presented in the book, both to work with the BASIC programming language and to produce an interactive command line interface.
 The interpreter